jamesthesnake/PumasDocs.jl/docs/src/basics/models.md

 ### Quick Note on Probability Distributions

 Many of the NLME model definition portions require the specification of probability distributions.
-The distributions in PuMaS are defined by the [Distributions.jl](https://juliastats.github.io/Distributions.jl/stable/) library.
+The distributions in Pumas are defined by the [Distributions.jl](https://juliastats.github.io/Distributions.jl/stable/) library.
-All of the Distributions.jl `Distribution` types are able to be used throughout the PuMaS model definitions.
+All of the Distributions.jl `Distribution` types are able to be used throughout the Pumas model definitions.
 Multivariate domains defines values which are vectors while univariate domains define values which are scalars.
 For the full documentation of the `Distribution` types, please see [the Distributions.jl documentation](https://juliastats.github.io/Distributions.jl/stable/)